ricardodpcosta/ScholarPy/README.md

 This Python toolkit is based on advanced data processing and artificial intelligence modules:

-* **Selenium**: Automates web browsing tasks, allowing the script to interact with dynamically generated content and enabling the extraction of data even when the content is loaded asynchronously with JavaScript.
-Essential for accessing ORCID and CiênciaVitae profiles.
+* **Selenium**: Automates web browsing tasks, allowing scripts to interact with dynamically generated content and enabling the extraction of data even when the content is loaded asynchronously with JavaScript.
+Essential for accessing public scholarly CV pages.

 * **BeautifulSoup**: Parses and navigates the HTML/XML content retrieved from webpages.
-It converts raw HTML/XML into a tree structure, allowing selective extraction of tags, attributes, and text with high precision.
+It converts raw HTML/XML into a tree structure, allowing selective extraction of data of interest, such as tags, attributes, and text with high precision and efficiency.

 * **SpaCy**: A state-of-the-art natural language processing (NLP) library.
 It supports tokenisation, lemmatisation, part-of-speech tagging, and stopword filtering in multiple languages (including English and Portuguese), making it ideal for processing scholarly texts.

 * **Matplotlib**: A comprehensive data visualisation library.
 It provides tools to generate static and interactive plots, enabling the creation of custom graphs, trend plots, and word clouds that highlight the most relevant research insights from research profiles.

 ---